ritterim/rimdev-blog/_posts/2016-10-26-building-net-core-on-travis-ci.md

 We do a few things in the configuration file:

 - set the language to `csharp`
-- set the linux distribution to `trusty`, a newer version of Ubuntu
+- set the linux distribution to `trusty`
 - allow for `sudo` access
 - turn off `mono`; we are running .NET Core now
 - select the dotnet container
 - execute our build script

 Note, we could forgo calling our `build.sh` file and put the calls to `dotnet` in the script section of our configuration.
 We chose not to in this case.
+The Trusty version of Ubuntu is 14.04.
+Ubuntu 16.04 was released back in April of 2016, but Travis CI does not support it yet.
+Travis CI default distribution is 12.04, which is not supported by the .NET Core installer.

 ## Conclusion